 Whether you’re ski touring in glaciated terrain, attempting serious ski mountaineering objectives, or just want a little bit of extra safety just in case, a rope can be an invaluable tool in your arsenal.

 There aren’t many ropes specifically geared towards ski mountaineering, but with rope technology constantly increasing, these lifelines are constantly becoming lighter and thinner – and therefor easier to justify carrying around.

-If you’re looking for a rope to bring out on ski touring or ski mountaineering adventures, take a look at some of our favorites below.
+If you’re looking for a rope to bring out for glacier travel or on ski mountaineering adventures, take a look at some of our favorites below.

 Also check out: 6 Backcountry Ski Movies That Will Blow Your Mind